 Life has plenty of challenges in it without having a medical condition that requires 24/7 attention layered on top of it.
 I’ve felt weighed down, frustrated, and impeded by it many, many times.
 Added to that, there’s the sense that people don’t truly understand what it feels like to be diabetic, which has made me feel isolated at times.

-My aim is to empower others through a better understanding of what it really means to be a Type 1 Diabetic, and I hope that everything I share resonates with you and helps in how you navigate your own path.
+My aim is to empower others through a better understanding of what it really means to be a type 1 diabetic, and I hope that everything I share resonates with you and helps in how you navigate your own path.

 Sarah was born in Zambia, and spent her childhood there and in the Middle-East.
 Her family then returned home, to Cornwall, where Sarah lived out her teen years.